fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 #### Functional Attributes

 Functional attributes let you control a variety of functional elements on the chart.
-For example, you can opt to show/hide data labels or, data values.
+For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
 The functional attributes used in the above code are:

 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
 * `numberPrefix` adds a prefix to all the numbers visible on the chart.
-* Please note, we have used the `theme` attribute in the chart's data and provided fusion (default theme) as the value of it.
+* Please note, we have used the `theme` attribute in the chart's data and provided `fusion` (default theme) as its value.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

 #### Cosmetic Attributes